SvetlanaGruzdeva/Global-Happiness-Project/README.md

 ![image](./img/image.jpg)

 ### Motivation
-This project has been inspired by wellknown fact that there is a strong correlation between climate and suicide ratio around the world.
+This project has been inspired by well known fact that there is a strong correlation between climate and suicide ratio around the world.
 The idea of the project is to check if there is a similar correlation with happiness ratio using data for the period 2015-2018.

 ### Overview
-Raw data has been downloaded from various sources in csv format and then stored in SQL data base.\
+Raw data has been downloaded from various sources in csv format and then stored in SQL database.\
 Cleaning and analysis has been performed by Python

 ### Software used